Tatenda-Prince/CloudVault-Secure-Backup-Recovery-Vault/README.md

 4.1.This will find a EC2 Instance with the tag `Backup-Prod-EC2` then create a EBS Snapshot form attached Volume store the backup snapshot in S3 Glacier and send a message to SNS confirming that snapshot was successfully backed in Amazon S3

-4.2.Go to your `ebs-backup-Lambd`a function in AWS Console:
+## Go to your `ebs-backup-Lambd`a function in AWS Console:

-Click `"Test"` at the top.
+1.Click `"Test"` at the top.

-Create a new test event (Choose "Create new test event")
+2.Create a new test event (Choose "Create new test event")

-Enter the following sample test event JSON:
+3.Enter the following sample test event JSON:

 ```language
 json